Views expressed by the host on this program, riveting a nation, rallying a nation.

 And they made some other changes.

-There, the the cigar fad in the early 90s led to the Cubans increasing their output, which meant that they were not aging their tobacco as long as they used to, which meant it wasn't as good.
+The cigar fad in the early 90s led to the Cubans increasing their output, which meant that they were not aging their tobacco as long as they used to, which meant it wasn't as good.

-It it it's it's a shame, really.
+It's a shame, really.

-You're not you're you're you're not missing out anything here.
+You're not missing out anything here.

-You can find some fabulous, fabulous cigars from the Dominican from Nicaragua from all over the place.
+You can find some fabulous, fabulous cigars from the Dominican, from Nicaragua, from all over the place.

-And the the reason for that is that every cigar made is eventually tasted and rated and is priced.
+And the reason for that is that every cigar made is eventually tasted and rated and is priced.

 What?